hniksic/sendable/README.md

 ## When is SendRc needed?

-When working inside a single thread, it is allowed and perfectly safe to create a hierarchy that shares data using `Rc` and involves optional mutation using `Cell` and `RefCell`.
-That is both safe and efficient because it doesn't require any atomics or mutexes, so Rust can optimize calls to `borrow()` and `borrow_mut()` where they are not globally observable.
+When working inside a single thread, data sharing with `Rc` and optional mutation with `Cell` and `RefCell` are both safe and convenient.
+They are also efficient because they are implemented without atomics and mutexes, allowing the compiler to inline and optimize away calls to `borrow()` and `borrow_mut()` where they are not globally observable.

-Now, imagine that you create such a hierarchy and want to move it to another thread.
-`RefCell` and `Cell` are `Send` - they involve interior mutability, but no sharing.
+If you decouple creation of such hierarchy from its use, it is useful to be able to create it in one thread and use it in another.
+After all, `RefCell` and `Cell` are `Send` - they involve interior mutability, but no sharing.
 The trouble is with `Rc`, which is neither `Send` nor `Sync`, and for good reason.
-Even though it would be perfectly fine to move a hierarchy of `Rc`s from one thread to another, the borrow checker cannot statically prove that you have moved _all_ of them - some might remain in the original thread and wreak havoc with unsychronized manipulation of the reference count.
+Even though it would be perfectly fine to move an entire hierarchy of `Rc<RefCell>`s from one thread to another, the borrow checker doesn't allow it because it cannot statically prove that you have moved _all_ of them.
+If some remain in the original thread, they'll wreak havoc with unsychronized manipulation of the reference count.

-If there were a way to demonstrate to Rust that you've sent all pointers to a particular allocation to a different thread, there would be no problem in moving `Rc<T>` instances to a different thread, provided that `T` itself were `Send`.
-As shown above, `SendRc` does exactly that.
+If there were a way to demonstrate to Rust that you've sent all pointers to a particular allocation to a different thread, there would be no problem in moving `Rc<T>` instances to a different thread, provided that `T` itself were `Send`. `SendRc` does exactly that.

 ## Why not just use Arc?